 Testing for the COVID-19 Coronavirus is now available at Health Center locations, but is limited to clinically relevant cases.
 We will actively assess patients for the need for testing based on the CDC Guidelines as well as testing availability.

 Travelers are advised to avoid non-essential travel.
-Click here for information regarding widespread or ongoing community spread of COVID-19.
+Click here for information regarding the spread of COVID-19.

 Individuals are advised to:

 - Avoid close contact with individuals who are sick